Clement Neff I

-Clement C. Neff I was born March 29, 1674, in Haverhill, Essex Co., MA, and died June 3, 1746, in Stonington, New London Co., CT, at age 72.
-Buried in Cedar Swamp Cemetery, North Stonington, New London Co., CT.
-He is the son of William Neff of Haverhill, Essex Co., MA, and Mary Corliss of Haverhill, Essex Co., MA.
+Clement Neff I was born March 29, 1674, in Haverhill, Essex Co., MA, and died June 3, 1746, in Stonington, New London Co., Colony of Connecticut, at age 72.
+Buried in Cedar Swamp Cemetery, North Stonington, New London Co., Colony of Connecticut.
+He is the son of William Neff Jr. of Haverhill, Essex Co., MA, and Mary Corliss of Haverhill, Essex Co., MA.

 Mary Button was born October 6, 1689, in Stonington, New London Co., Colony of Connecticut, and died June, 1752, in Windham, Windham Co., CT, at age 62.
-Buried in Cedar Swamp Cemetery, North Stonington, New London Co., CT.
+Buried in Cedar Swamp Cemetery, North Stonington, New London Co., Colony of Connecticut.
 She is the daughter of Peter Button of Haverhill, Essex Co., MA, and Sarah Crandall of Newport, Newport Co., RI.

-Clement Neff Sr. and Mary Button were married 1707 in Westerly, Washington Co., RI.
+Clement Neff I and Mary Button were married 1707 in Westerly, Washington Co., RI.

-Clement Neff Sr. and Mary (Button) Neff had six children:
+Clement C. Neff I and Mary (Button) Neff had six children:

 Clement Neff I and and Mary (Button) Neff Church Records.